praneshcode/notes/README.md

 # Notes

-Clone of Google Keep built using Flutter and Firebase
+Clone of Google Keep built using Flutter and Firebas

 ## Screenshots